GPMarchDev/Gavin_Learns_Tech/content/posts/my-second-log.md

 ## Today's Day of Work

-**Personal life aside,** today I managed to bang out more progress on my AP CSE course.
-Today I fully completed Unit 1.
+**Personal life aside,** today I managed to bang out more progress on my AP CSP course.
 I was hoping on getting more work done today but I ended up going shopping with my parents after going to the gym which took up most of today.